 Following these people gives them power and prestige.
 We transfer some of our autonomy and personal responsibility to them.
 They make the hard choices for us.
 And if they fail, well… we were just “following the leader.”
 Trusting a leader saves us an enormous amount of mental energy.
 Instead of thinking questions through ourselves, we can simply follow.
 Choosing shepherds seems a pragmatic thing, one more area where the ends seem to justify the means.
 If a leader can get us where we want to go, does their character matter that much?

 But we can’t escape accountability.
 When we choose a leader or seek out an influencer, that is a moral choice.
 The character of those leaders will shape the outcome of their leadership.
 It will shape us as followers.
 We become more and more like the people we follow.
 So, follow Jesus.
 And then when you choose choose human leaders and influencers, think about who they are leading you to become.

-Zahnd brings it together with this challenge: “Today, let’s listen for the peaceable voice of our Good Shepherd.
+In his book The Unvarnished Jesus, Zahnd makes this challenge: “Today, let’s listen for the peaceable voice of our Good Shepherd.
 We live in a time when there is an increase of demagogues and populist leaders making messiah-like claims–‘Only I can fix it.’
 But if it’s a voice that cherishes the memory of colonialism (stealing), or endorses war because God is on our side (killing), or incites hostility toward vilified scapegoats (destruction), you can be sure it’s not a voice that comes from the Good Shepherd, and is not a voice Christians should follow.”

 Lent invites us to follow the Good Shepherd and his peaceable way.
 This way is life.